microsoft/PowerToys/doc/devdocs/readme.md

 ### Prerequisites for Compiling PowerToys

 1. Windows 10 April 2018 Update (version 1803) or newer
-2. Visual Studio Community/Professional/Enterprise 2022 17.4
+2. Visual Studio Community/Professional/Enterprise 2022 17.4 or newer
+3. Git clone PowerToys repository
+4. Open started the `PowerToys.sln`
-3. Once you've cloned and started the `PowerToys.sln`, in the solution explorer, if you see a dialog that says `install extra components`, click `install`
+5, If you see a dialog that says `install extra components` in the solution explorer pane, click `install`

 ### Get Submodules to compile
 We have submodules that need to be initialized before you can compile most parts of PowerToys.
 This should be a one time step.